ZhangNingSAU/Spring-2022-CSCI-270-Networks-and-DataCommunications/Homework/HW2.md

 ## Q6: Describe the process to find the IP address associated with the domain name `blackboard.sau.edu` for the first time.
 ## What will happen if you request for the DNS service for the second time.
 (20 points)

-## Q7: Use CISCO Packet Trace to construct a LAN(several PCs, a switch and a router), choose and set up the static IP addresses for each PC and the router, make sure each interface of the PCs and the router inside the LAN can communicate with each other.
+## Q7: Use CISCO Packet Trace to construct a LAN(several PCs, a switch and a router), choose and set up the static IP addresses for each PC and the router(only the interface connected to switch), make sure all the interfaces inside the LAN can communicate with each other.
 (30 points)

 Hint:
 + choose private IP addresses for the interfaces/ports of PCs and router inside the LAN